-The City of Melbourne has developed a new West Melbourne Structure Plan, endorsed by the Future Melbourne Committee in February 2018.
+The City of Melbourne has developed a West Melbourne Structure Plan, endorsed by the Future Melbourne Committee in February 2018.

 West Melbourne is a long-established area with a strong community, diverse mix of housing, warehouses and businesses, and a rich cultural and architectural heritage.
 The new structure plan guides the development of future growth in West Melbourne.